 We all have that time where a diner will hit the spot—after a fun night out, a brunch with friends, or maybe when you just want a big juicy burger and fries or a hearty sandwich.
-We put together nine of the most delicious Pittsburgh diners.
+We put together this list of the most delicious diners in Pittsburgh.
 If you know more, we want to know about them!
 Leave us a comment for a possible future post.
-If you’re looking for a great Pittsburgh Restaurant, don’t forget to visit our restaurant page!
+There are great diners all over the Pittsburgh region, so let us know about your favorite spot for breakfast or brunch in Pittsburgh.

 Your quintessential diner in Pittsburgh, Pamela’s serves up its signature killer pancakes.
 For those interested in trying something different, fan favorites include a Tex-Mex omelet and lots of homemade hash items—the Pittsburgh hash isn’t for the faint of heart.
 It’s served with lyonnaise potatoes, kielbasa and sauerkraut and sprinkled with Swiss cheese.
 Pamela’s has six locations around Pittsburgh… The Strip District, Oakland, Shadyside, Squirrel Hill, Millvale and Mt.
 Lebanon.